guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec-terms-keynotes.md

 ### 7 data wipes are recommended

+### 802.1x
+Is used to prevent rogue access point to be plugged into network by authenticating user and device.

 ### Active Directory Federation Services (AD FS)
 Software component for Windows that provides users with SSO access to systems & applications across organization boundaries or between partner organizations.
 Uses claims-based access control authorization model to maintain application security & implement federated identity.
 Is part of AD services.

+### Access Control List (ACL)
+- Used by router and firewall to block traffic by port, protocol or IP address.

 ### Ad-Hoc Mode
 Devices connect in a mesh network as group of peers.